Võ Thị Ánh Xuân: Acting Presidencies

-After Acting President
+After the First Acting Presidency

-From May 3 to May 8, 2023, Võ Thị Ánh Xuân attended the 2023 Global Women's Summit in the United Arab Emirates and conducted several bilateral activities in the country.
+From May 3 to May 8, 2023, Xuân attended the 2023 Global Women's Summit in the United Arab Emirates and conducted bilateral activities in the country.
 She then made an official visit to Qatar from May 7 to May 8.
 On August 14, 2023, she attended the inauguration ceremony of the construction of 8 classrooms at Vĩnh Phước Primary and Secondary School, a project funded by the Vietnam Oil and Gas Exploration Corporation with nearly 6 billion VND, which was mobilized by Xuân.
 On October 25, 2023, according to the vote counting results at the 6th session of the 15th National Assembly, Võ Thị Ánh Xuân received 410 high-confidence votes, 65 confidence votes, and 6 low-confidence votes.

-Acting President for the Second Time
+Second Acting Presidency

-On March 20, 2024, after Võ Văn Thưởng was granted permission by the Central Committee of the Communist Party to resign from all his positions according to his personal wishes, she will assume the role of Acting President of Vietnam for the second time, as stipulated by the 2013 Constitution, until the 15th National Assembly elects a new President.
+On March 20, 2024, after Võ Văn Thưởng was granted permission by the Central Committee of the Communist Party to resign from all his positions according to his personal wishes, Xuân will assume the role of Acting President of Vietnam for the second time, as stipulated by the 2013 Constitution, until the 15th National Assembly elects a new President.